Xiliang-Li/EACap/README.md

 # EACap
-Codebase for the "EACap: Entity-Aware and Context-Enhanced Captioning for Remote Sensing Images" The code will be released soon.
+Codebase for the "Generative Entity Guided Captions for Remote Sensing Images" The code will be released soon.